BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 4. psychological problems
 5. psychological feedback

-Task 1,2 and 3 where already solved by the previos team.
-My work focued on point 4 and 5.
+Task 1,2 and 3 where already solved by the previous team.
+My work was focused on point 4 and 5.

 {% img shadowImg /images/projects/finalMapSituation.png 600 %}

-To include the psychological problems in a game I tried to reflect the situation of the partient in the game.
+To include the psychological problems in a game I tried to reflect the situation of the patient in the game.
 Since my game was built as a prototype it included 4 fixed situations: **death, help, create life, enjoy** (See figure above).
-The idea is that the partient is angry at the beginning.
+The idea is that the patient is angry at the beginning.
 She/He just lost an arm.
-To get rid of the anger the partient can destroy trees and other surrounding objects (Attention: This approach is not suitable for everyone.
-For many people aggretion makes the situation even wors).
+To get rid of the anger the patient can destroy trees and other surrounding objects (Attention: This approach is not suitable for everyone.
+For many people aggression makes the situation even worse).
 In the next step the participant can help burning trees by putting water on them.
 The idea is, that she/he feels "useful" again.
 This should to regain self-confidence.
 In the third step the participant can pour flowers and trees and they start to come a live.
 This should give her/him back the the confidence of creating something new on her/him own.
 The last step is about enjoyment.
 Event though a person lost an arm, should not mean she/he can not enjoy live anymore.